-The full form of SFTP is secure file transfer protocol.
-It is also named as SSH FTP.
-SSH is for secure connection and FTP is for file transfer protocol.
-This clearly says that two protocols works together to transfer a file between two computers connected via IP network.
-According to the OSI model both are the examples of application layer protocols. .
-Here we will explain the sftp in detail along with the use case examples.
+The full form of SFTP is the Secure file transfer protocol.
+It is also named SSH FTP.
+SSH is for a secure connection, and FTP is for file transfer protocol.
+The above clearly says that two protocols work together to transfer a file securely between two connected computers over an underlying TCP/IP network.
+According to the OSI model, both are examples of application layer protocols.
+In this tutorial, we will explain the SFTP in detail and use case examples.

-As ssh becomes very popular protocols for security.
-Other protocols start start using ssh for secure communications.
-SFTP is one of them , when FTP stats using SSH it becomes SFTP.
-So FTP works as user of SSH.
+As ssh becomes a prevalent protocol for secure communication, Other protocols start using ssh for secure transmission.
+SFTP is one of them.
+When FTP starts using SSH, it becomes SFTP.
+So FTP works as a user of SSH.

 Sftp port number :

-As SFTP uses TCP based communication , so it will need a port.
-A client connects to the sftp server.
-So there should be standard port too for the service.
-Yes there is standard port for the service.
-The sftp port number is 22.
+SFTP uses TCP for network communication.
+Like other TCP users, SFTP also needs a port number.
+A client connects to the distance SFTP server.
+So there should be a standard port, too, for the service.
+Yes, there is a standard port for the service.
+The standard SFTP port number is 22.
 But the port number is configurable.
 This adds more security to the server.
-Only people to which the detail has been shared can connect to the server.
+Only people with whom the detail has been shared can connect to the server.
 Port number 22 is the port for SSH.
-As SFTP is rungs over SSH, so ssh port is used for all communications.
+SFTP runs over SSH, so the ssh port is used for all communications while transferring a file.

-Till now we have discussed about the theoretical part of the protocol.
-Now it is good time to start with few examples about the usage of sftp.
-Here we will use the CentOs linux for demonstration.
-Each example covers the commands and theory behind the command.
+Till now, we have discussed the theoretical part of the protocol.
+Now is an excellent time to start with a few examples of the usage of SFTP.
+Here we will use the CentOs Linux for demonstration.
+Each example covers the commands and the theory behind the command.

 This is the first step.
-If no software is installed , then we can not run the protocol.
-So checking first.
-Most of the Linux systems comes with the sftp server installed.
-Server start running with the system startup.
-But still there might be chances that there is missing packages for sftp.
+We cannot run the protocol if no FTP and SSH software is installed.
+We are so checking first.
+Most of the Linux systems come with the SFTP server installed.
+The server starts running with the system startup.
+But still, chances that there are missing packages for FTP and SSH.